kwiksher/kwik5-project-template/README.md

      open it Solar2D Simulator

-      - kwikEditorLandscape.lua: this file should be created by install_plugin.sh or you can manually copy it to ~/Library/Application Support/Corona/Simulator/Skins folder
+      - kwikEditorLandscape.lua: this file should be created by update_kwik.sh or you can manually copy it to ~/Library/Application Support/Corona/Simulator/Skins folder

    - UXP/kwik-exporter